-- 215 Six participants five preparer organisations and one preparer agreed with the usefulness of providing this information to investors but almost all of them also raised concerns at the same time. - One of them preparer organisation noted an alternative approach should be considered in relation to highly regulated sectors, such as the banking sector.
+- 230 Six participants five preparer organisations and one preparer agreed with the usefulness of providing this information to investors but almost all of them also raised concerns at the same time. - One of them preparer organisation noted an alternative approach should be considered in relation to highly regulated sectors, such as the banking sector.
 They added that at present, banks inform about the management's specific objectives for an acquisition to the market as at the acquisition date.
-The requirement to include that information in the notes of the financial statements would provide limited benefits and would increase costs, so we would expect more flexibility in this regard. - 217 One of them preparer had reservations about the disclosure objective to help investors understand the extent to which an acquisition is meeting management's (CODM's) objectives for the acquisition. - One of them preparer organisation was concerned that the disclosure objectives presented in this discussion paper will lead to increased financial statement complexity and increased audit cost burden.
-We believe that some of the proposals are not only commercially sensitive, but also overly complex and require significant judgement. - 219 One preparer organisation agreed with the objectives provided that this does not result in the systematic disclosure of quantified sensitive information and that can be done by reference to information that is communicated through other vectors (such as the management report).
-They made a counterproposal as follows: - (a) Establish the principles and objectives of disclosures; - (b) Then allow entities to define the information that they judge to be relevant to achieve these objectives, and to help them by suggesting information which might make sense but without making it mandatory. - 220 One preparer organisation found the disclosure objectives reasonable.
+The requirement to include that information in the notes of the financial statements would provide limited benefits and would increase costs, so we would expect more flexibility in this regard. - One of them preparer had reservations about the disclosure objective to help investors understand the extent to which an acquisition is meeting management's (CODM's) objectives for the acquisition.

+- 233 One of them preparer organisation was concerned that the disclosure objectives presented in this discussion paper will lead to increased financial statement complexity and increased audit cost burden.
+We believe that some of the proposals are not only commercially sensitive, but also overly complex and require significant judgement. - One preparer organisation agreed with the objectives provided that this does not result in the systematic disclosure of quantified sensitive information and that can be done by reference to information that is communicated through other vectors (such as the management report).
+They made a counterproposal as follows: - (a) Establish the principles and objectives of disclosures; - (b) Then allow entities to define the information that they judge to be relevant to achieve these objectives, and to help them by suggesting information which might make sense but without making it mandatory. - One preparer organisation found the disclosure objectives reasonable.
 They suggested to provide non-mandatory examples of what could be disclosed in order to help entities to arrive at a suitable set of information which would represent a good balance between cost and usefulness without destroying entities' competitive advantages.

-221 One user organisation broadly agreed with the IASB proposals but noted the usefulness of such disclosure may be limited as they cannot envisage many companies stating that an acquisition will produce minimal benefits and does not meet the CODM's objectives.
+- 236 One user organisation broadly agreed with the IASB proposals but noted the usefulness of such disclosure may be limited as they cannot envisage many companies stating that an acquisition will produce minimal benefits and does not meet the CODM's objectives. - One user organisation noted that the wording of the EFRAG answer suggested that EFRAG would not support the disclosures if put in the management commentary to the annual report.
+They asked to check the wording.

-222 One participant understood that disclosures about the benefits expected from the acquisition would help investors understand the rationale behind the price.
+- One participant understood that disclosures about the benefits expected from the acquisition would help investors understand the rationale behind the price.
 However, such information may sometimes be commercially sensitive.
 They note that disclosures about the extent to which an acquisition is meeting management's objectives may result in boilerplate disclosures.
-They ask the IASB Board to consider this.
+They ask the IASB Board to consider this. - Another participant also agreed with the objective of providing this information but questioned whether it will be effective in addressing the issue.
+They suggest that the IASB should perform extensive field-testing to understand how the disclosures might work in practice and to refine the disclosure requirements accordingly.